DefensiveOrigins/LabBuilding101/README.md

 apt-get install krb5-user libpam-krb5 libpam-ccreds -y
 ```

 Then run `klist` to take a peek at the exported ticket[s].
-After export, the ticket should look something the following.
+After export, the ticket should look something like the following.

 | ![klist invoke](img/klist-invoke.jpg) |
 |------------------------------------------------|